engagepy/beginner_python_playground/README.md

 One doesn't have to learn code to use code.
 Here are some steps if you wish to dip your feet ..

 1. Start by downloading python from : https://www.python.org/downloads/.
 It is safe, open source, popular and going places.
-Downloads are secure so ease into it.

 2. Now download this repo as a .zip by clicking on the green code button.
-Bottom most option should say "Download Zip"
+Bottom most option should say "Download Zip".

 3. Once in your downloads folder extract it to the desktop *(recommended for ease of locating in terminal)* or any location you prefer.